photo by george billard

-We ate ours with a simple salad of mixed greens tossed with a few oil-cured black olives and a dressing of champagne vinegar, dijon mustard and walnut oil.
+We ate ours with a simple salad of mixed greens tossed with a few oil-cured black olives and a dressing of champagne vinegar, Dijon mustard and walnut oil.
 Since it was just the two of us, I froze half of the gnocchi.
-Put any you aren’t eating now right into the freezer on the baking sheet.
-Once they’ve firmed up considerably, pop them into a ziplock bag and freeze.
-They’re best eaten within the month.
+Any that you won't eat right away can be frozen immediately right on the baking sheet.
+Once they've firmed up considerably, pop them into a ziplock bag for storage.
+They're best eaten within the month, if you can wait that long.

 Ricotta Gnocchi